Mollert/pancakeAndConey/README.md

-# pancakeAndConey
-Restaurant website - short order cooking
+A website of a short order restaurant.